hphelion/documentation/cloudos/en/120/glossary.md

 and it may exist on or off the owner's premises.

 **public cloud**
-> In a public cloud,the cloud intrastructure is provisionedfor open use by the general public.
+> In a public cloud,the cloud infrastructure is provisioned for open use by the general public.
 It may be owned, managed and operated by a business, academic, or government organization, or some combination.
 It exists on the premises of the cloud provider.

 **Term**